Integration Pane

 Actions

 External actions are displayed under the service, below the entities, grouped in a folder named Actions.
-You can drag these actions onto a microflow, where they will appear as a Call external action activity.
-In this activity you can configure the parameters and result variable.
-If a parameter or result has an external or non-persistable entity as its type, it will add those to the domain model for you when you add the action to your microflow.
+You can drag these actions onto a microflow, where they appear as a Call external action activity.
+In this activity, you can configure the parameters and result variable.
+If a parameter or result has an external or non-persistable entity as its type, they are added to the domain model for you when you add the action to your microflow.

-By clicking the expand button next to the action, the parameters and return type of that action are shown.
-You can right-click and select Find Usages in order to search for all the places the action is used throughout the app.
+Click the expand button next to the action to show the parameters and return type of that action.
+You can right-click and select Find Usages to search for all the places the action is used throughout the app.

 Business Events

 Business event services have a single folder, named Events, which contains the business events available in the service.
-These events can be consumed by dragging one into your domain model and choosing whether you want to Publish events and / or Subscribe to events.
-Clicking OK will create entities that represent the payload of the event you want to publish or subscribe to.
-In case of subscribing to an event, it will also create a microflow in which you can model how to handle this event.
+You can consume these events by dragging one into your domain model and choosing whether you want to Publish events or Subscribe to events (or both).
+Clicking OK creates entities that represent the payload of the event you want to publish or subscribe to.
+If you subscribe to an event, a microflow is also created in which you can model how to handle the event.

-Note that in the case of both publishing and subscribing to business events, there will be two different entities in your domain model.
-If your app does any operation on that event, it will show he green checkmark in the integration pane.
-As long as the event is not yet published or subscribed to by your app, but it is a capability the business event offers, you can drag it to your domain model.
+In the case of both publishing and subscribing to business events, there are two different entities in your domain model.
+If your app performs any operation on that event, the green check mark appears in the Integration pane.
+As long as the event is not yet published or subscribed to by your app, but it is a capability the business event offers, you can drag it into your domain model.

 Capabilities

-If an entity supports Create, Read, Update, or Delete capabilities and it is also supported by Studio Pro, then it is displayed in the Integration pane.
-If an entity does not support any capability, it will be displayed with a yellow entity icon.
-Dragging this to your domain model results in a non-persistable entity in the domain model.
+If an entity supports Create, Read, Update, or Delete capabilities and is also supported by Studio Pro, it is displayed in the Integration pane.
+If an entity does not support any capability, it is displayed with a yellow entity icon.
+Dragging this into your domain model results in a non-persistable entity in the domain model.
 For more information on CRUD capabilities, see Write Data to Another App.

 A business event can be Published or Subscribed to, or both.